deavid/lprfl/src/004A_first_program.md

 * Instead of compiling the program with `rustc`, it's just `cargo build`.
   `rustc` will need flags, and it's a bit tricky to do right, cargo makes this super simple.
-* The programs are built in `./target/debug/` or `./target/release`.
+* Cargo built the program in `./target/debug/` or `./target/release`.
   We could run these directly, but we would need to remember to build them first.
   `cargo run` does this for us.
-* We might need to download libraries for additional stuff (this is common in all programming languages), but instead of doing this manually, we can declare in `Cargo.toml` which ones do we want, and when we do `cargo build` it will download anything missing automatically.
+* We might need to download libraries for additional stuff (this is common in all programming languages).
+Instead of doing this manually, we can declare in `Cargo.toml` which ones do we want, and when we do `cargo build` it will download anything missing automatically.